If you work in marketing or sales, you’re probably already familiar with sales sequences.

 For example, your platform should be able to determine what kind of email to send a recipient once they trigger an action.
 They may download your white paper and receive a nurturing email.
 Then, once they purchase an e-book from you, they should be placed into a customer sales sequence, where the goals are the going to differ than from the nurturing sequence.

 Doing A/B testing and segmenting on your email marketing platform will ensure that your emails are making an impact.
-It’s critical that you find a platform that provides these capabilities.
+It’s critical that you find a platform (or email marketing agency) that provides these capabilities.

 3. Create your templates